nikitabus8/FoodTruckProj/README.md

 Link to the website (the UI is not responsive since its a project for looks only): https://nikitabus8.github.io/FoodTruckProj/stuff.html
 A front-end project for a school assignment.
 Purpose: To use vocabulary dealing with food and restaurants.
-Directions: "You are opening a food truck in a Spanish-speaking country and you have to create a Menu in Spanish and design a Food truck."
+Directions: "You are opening a food truck in a Spanish-speaking country and you have to create and design a Menu in Spanish."

 The project includes:
 - styles.css: styling of the website, includes bootstrap.